Chaoyi-Lu/ZIP-LPCM/Real data applications.md

 As no corresponding reference to compare with, we propose not to show the $\hat{\beta}$ in the paper.
 But we provide above the $\hat{\beta}$ value we obtained.

-Recall here that the posterior mean of the unusual zero indicator $\boldsymbol{\nu}$ approximates the conditional probability of unusual zeros provided that the corresponding observed interactions are zeros, i.e., the equation (22) of the **ZI-LPCM-MFM** paper.
+Recall here that the posterior mean of the unusual zero indicator $\boldsymbol{\nu}$ approximates the conditional probability of unusual zeros provided that the corresponding observed interactions are zeros, i.e., the equation (22) of the **ZIP-LPCM** paper.
 We can obtain such a statistic by:

 ``` r